 |---|---|---|

-| Primary Ride Type | Dry roller coasters, drop towers. | Water slides, lazy/active rivers, water coasters. |
+| Primary Ride Type | Roller coasters and drop towers. | Water slides, lazy and active rivers, water coasters. |

-| Food Policy | No outside food or drink. | Full coolers welcome. |
+| Food Policy | Outside food and drinks not permitted. | Outside food and coolers permitted. |

-| Parking | Paid (often significant). | Free. |
+| Parking | Paid parking. | Free parking. |

 The Final Verdict: Which Park Should You Choose?